Oscar Peterson: Duos, trios, and quartets

 In the 1970s.
 Peterson formed a trio with guitarist Joe Pass and bassist Niels-Henning Ørsted Pedersen.
 This trio emulated the success of the 1950s trio with Brown and Ellis and gave acclaimed performances at festivals.
 Their album The Trio won the 1974 Grammy Award for Best Jazz Performance by a Group.
 On April 22, 1978, Peterson performed in the interval act for the Eurovision Song Contest 1978 that was broadcast live from the Palais des congrès de Paris.
 In 1974, he added British drummer Martin Drew.
 This quartet toured and recorded extensively worldwide.
 Pass said in a 1976 interview: "The only guys I've heard who come close to total mastery of their instruments are Art Tatum and Peterson."
+He recorded for Pablo, led by Norman Granz, after the label was founded in 1973, where he collaborated with artists including Ella Fitzgerald, Count Basie, Roy Eldridge, Dizzy Gillespie and Stéphane Grappelli.
+For Pablo he also recorded the soundtrack for the 1978 thriller The Silent Partner.

 Peterson was open to experimental collaborations with jazz musicians such as saxophonist Ben Webster, trumpeter Clark Terry, and vibraphonist Milt Jackson.
 In 1961, the Peterson trio with Jackson recorded the album Very Tall.
 Solo recordings by Peterson were rare until Exclusively for My Friends (MPS), a series of albums that were his response to pianists such as Bill Evans and McCoy Tyner.
-He recorded for Pablo, led by Norman Granz, after the label was founded in 1973, including the soundtrack for the 1978 thriller The Silent Partner.
 In the 1980s, Peterson played in a duo with pianist Herbie Hancock.
 In the late 1980s and 1990s, after a stroke, Peterson made performances and recordings with his protégé Benny Green.
 In the 1990s and 2000s, Peterson recorded several albums accompanied by a combo for Telarc.